jomizrahi92/Javascript-Calander/README.md

-Uses Javascript to create a Calander.
+Uses Javascript to create a Calendar.
 Uses: HTML, CSS, JavaScript.